 During spring 2012, I spent my spring semester of junior year in India.
 I studied at Madras Christian College in the social work master’s program.
 I also interned at a women’s rights organization while I was in India.

-My experience in India was the game-changer.
-I’m such a huge advocate for study abroad because my experience blew my mind.
+My experience in India was a game-changer.
+I’m such a huge advocate for studying abroad because my experience blew my mind.
 Y’all, India was everything.
 It was nothing that I experienced before in terms of culture, food, people, language, temperature, and music.
 It was the complete opposite of the United States.
 And.
 I. Was.
 Hooked.

 For the first time in my life, I became aware of the rest of the world.
 There was a whole world outside of the East Coast of the United States.
 I wanted to learn more.
 I did not want to leave India because I had such a wonderful time.
 My memories from India are forever etched in my heart.